-- Create a Plan - As they say, failing to plan is planing to fail.
+4. Create a Retirement Plan – As they say, failing to plan is planing to fail.
 Putting a retirement plan in place can help you gain clarity for your future and may reduce your retirement anxiety.
 Surveys show that individuals who put their goals on paper are far more confident about their future than those who don’t.
 A retirement plan can help identify strategies to create income and make your money last for the long term.
 More importantly, it can help you understand how you can afford all of your new activities!
 So, get a retirement plan in place to reduce your retirement anxiety.

 5. Work with a Retirement Planner – Retirement anxiety can often be caused by a lack of financial confidence and direction.
 With so much choice and so many retirement strategies available, it can be stressful sifting through all the jargon.
 A retirement planner can help you gain clarity on your future, provide insight on what strategies might work best for you, and be a lifetime partner to help you achieve new opportunities as they arise.

 Remember, retirement anxiety is common.
 However, if you take the time to address each of the action items above, you may be able to reduce your retirement anxiety and boost your confidence.
 And that is nothing to stress over!

 Retirement Anxiety – 5 Ways to Reduce It was written by Katherine Fonville, President of Fonville Wealth Management, LLC., a Fee-Only Financial Planner in Richmond, VA.
 Katherine is an independent financial advisor serving clients across central Virginia and Nationwide.
 She provide financial planning and wealth management services to successful individuals and families.